ekoka/tuts/bitwise/fractional.md

     0.001/10    0.0001      1/10⁴
     0.0001/10   0.00001     1/10⁵

-Because we're in base-10 each larger level represents ten of the smaller one directly below it.
+Because we're in base-10 each larger level represents ten of the smaller one directly underneath it.
 That is 1/10 is ten of 1/10², which is in turn ten of 1/10³.

-To be able to express a quantity accurately we need a way to express intermediary quantities between a level and the one directly below it.
+To be able to express a quantity accurately we need a way to express intermediary quantities between a level and the one directly underneath it.
 In base-10 there are ten symbols we can use to express primitive quantities (0, 1, 2, 3, 4, 5, 6, 7, 8, and 9).
 So, we can combine them along with the above fractionals to accurately describe a fractional quantity.
 For example

     0.783029    =>  7 x 1/10¹
                 =>  8 x 1/10²